Lord Hay's Masque: The masque

 Jones's design for the masque had a sylvan theme, centered on a Grove of Diana with nine golden trees, flanked by a Bower of Flora on the right and a House of Night on the left.
 One scene featured artificial owls and bats flying around the set on wires.
 The nine gold trees moved and danced and split apart to reveal the nine principal masquers (the trees then sank into the stage below, at a touch from Night's wand).
 The masquers, dressed in carnation and cloth of silver and initially concealed in green and silver leaves, were nine knights of Apollo, and the torchbearers were the nine Hours of the night.

 The music

 The masque was richly supplied with music, created by several composers – including Campion himself, who contributed two "airs" for songs and a dance.
 The published text indicates that the music was played by a "consort of twelve," violins with three lutes, a "consort of ten" that included harpsichord, bandora, sackbut, and two violins as well as lutes, and a group of cornets.
 A few details of the musical arrangements have survived, including the fact that at least one song was sung by a doubled set of voices, with a treble and bass situated near the King and another set of singers on the stage, "so that the words of the song might be heard of all."

+Cast

+The nine knights of Apollo were: Lord Walden, Sir Thomas Howard, Sir Henry Cary Master of the Jewel House, Sir Richard Preston, Sir John Ashley, Sir Thomas Jarret, Sir John Digby, Sir Thomas Badger Master of the King's Harriers, Master Goring.